kristofhracza/hacking-procedure/Reconnaissance/other.md

 # Other technologies
-Recon tactics for technologies that didn't fit any other category
+Recon tactics for technologies that don't fit any other category

 # SNMP